 - Do you have a preference for New York State residents?

-- No, we don't.
-We are a private medical school that pulls its incoming class from across the US and considers diversity of geography an important aspect to our medical school class.
+- No. We are a private medical school that considers geographical diversity an important aspect of our medical school class.

 - Do you accept transfer students?